rohilthopu/pdb-swift/README.md

 I try to keep the number of dependencies to a minimum.

-Here is a list of technologies the app uses
+Here is a list of technologies the app uses:
 1. Swift 4/5
 2. CoreData
 3. SwiftyJSON - Easier JSON parsing (similar to Python)